frenya/sqlite3po/README.md

 -	`get(queryString, [bindVariables])` - runs `db.getAsync` with the same arguments and returns a Promise that will eventually resolve to an instance of your class corresponding to the retrieved row
+-	`getById(id)` - first checks the object cache and if it finds the object there, returns a resolved promise directly, otherwise calls the `get` method with appropriate sql statement.
+This method is primarily intended for fast and easy traversing of to-one relations.
+    If, for some reason, you want to force the fetch from db, use the `get` method instead.
 -	`all(queryString, [bindVariables])` - runs `db.allAsync` with the same arguments and returns a Promise that will eventually resolve to an array of instances of your class corresponding to the retrieved rows
+-	`releaseAll` - empties the object cache (see `release`)
+-	`truncate` - deletes all rows from the table

 ```javascript
 Dummy.get('SELECT * FROM dummy').then(function (d) {